MDHearing Review: Should You Try This Inexpensive Hearing Aid Brand?

 How to buy MDHearing hearing aids

 MDHearing makes OTC hearing aids that can be purchased directly from their website without a prescription.
 The website offers a free online hearing test.
 It is generally recommended that you see an appropriate specialist if you suspect trouble with your hearing.
-An audiologist or hearing specialist can diagnose the exact type of hearing loss you have and which hearing aids might be best.
+An audiologist or hearing specialist can diagnose the exact type of hearing loss you have and which devices might be the best-rated hearing aids for you.

 MDHearing setup and daily use

-Even the Neo XS, the smallest model from the brand, was no trouble.
+Even the Neo XS, the brand's smallest model, was no trouble.
 “It was very easy to place correctly in the ear,” said a tester.
 Testers also commented that both models fit securely and were comfortable, although the stabilizer bar on the Volt may take some getting used to.

 Using the devices was also pretty straightforward.
 The Volt, especially, has no app component, so it was all manual controls.
-Our testers commented that the user manual has lots of pictures and clear step-by-step instructions for troubleshooting.
+Our testers noted that the user manual includes many pictures and clear, step-by-step troubleshooting instructions.
 Changing the wax guards was so simple that they could do it without needing to consult the manual.

 The testers' experiences with the Neo XS were similar.
 “The manual is easy to read and contains lots of graphics which are helpful for guiding yourself through the process of setting up and using the hearing aids,” said one tester.
-The hearing aids turn on automatically once they are placed, and there is no app required.
+The hearing aids turn on automatically when placed, and no app is required.
 Buttons on each device raise or lower the volume (indicated by a beep), and holding them for 3 seconds changes the program presets.
 The only pain point was accidentally adjusting the volume when initially placing the devices.

 One thing to consider is that MDHearing hearing aids do not have an IP rating, which indicates how well they withstand water and dirt in daily use.
 The brand recommends regularly using a dehumidifier or dryer for the devices.
 If you live in a humid climate or will regularly come into contact with a lot of moisture, sweat, or dirt when wearing your hearing aids, you may want to consider a different brand with a high IP rating (68).